TylorS167/mock-storage/README.md

 > In memory representation of Storage Interface

-100% compliant LocalStorage implement implementing TypeScript's `Storage` interface.
+100% compliant to TypeScript's `Storage` interface.
-This library makes use of ES2015 `Proxy` and `Map`, polyfilled may be required.
+This library makes use of ES2015 `Proxy` and `Map`, polyfills may be required.

 ## Get it
 ```sh